mainsail-crew/mainsail/docs/quicktips/multi-cam.md

 ## Webcam Setup

-Mainsail supports an infinite number of `webcam*.txt` style configuration files.
+MainsailOS supports an infinite number of `webcam*.txt` style configuration files.
 They should be placed in `/home/pi/klipper_config`.
-As of Mainsail 2.1, you may need to re-enable your webcam.
+As of MainsailOS 2.1, you may need to re-enable your webcam.
 To enable your webcam, go to `Settings > Interface` in Mainsail.
 Uncomment the following lines by removing the `#` symbol:

 ```
 # camera="usb"